-Difficulty in Obtaining, or Unviability in Pursuing, EU-GMP Certification of Facility in light of among other things the existing uncertainty brought about by COVID-19, the Company is further considering and evaluating the economic viability and benefits of proceeding with building-out the Facility in order to obtain EU-GMP certification for the Facility.
+Difficulty in Obtaining, or Unviability in Pursuing, EU-GMP Certification of Facility

+The Company's business objectives include obtaining EU-GMP certification for the Facility, in order to enable the Company to grow and sell EU-GMP certified truffles within the Netherlands.
+However, as of the date of this MD&A, in light of, among other things, the existing uncertainty brought about by COVID-19, the Company is further considering and evaluating the economic viability and benefits of proceeding with building-out the Facility in order to obtain EU-GMP certification for the Facility.